- Monroe One

 If my student is suspended off the bus, how would they get to school?

-It would be the responsibility of the parent/guardian to transport them until they are allowed to return to their bus schedule.
+It would be the parent/caregiver's responsibility to transport them until they can return to their bus schedule.

 -